-In the film Megaman, Dr. Thomas Light (Edward X. Young) is a renowned robotics engineer who is about to unveil unto the world his latest creations – The Robot Masters, who were created with the assistance of Dr. Albert Wiley (Dave Maulbeck) and also his robotic assistant Roll (Jeanie Tse).
+In the Mega Man film, Dr. Thomas Light (Edward X. Young) is a renowned robotics engineer who is about to unveil unto the world his latest creations – The Robot Masters, who were created with the assistance of Dr. Albert Wiley (Dave Maulbeck) and also his robotic assistant Roll (Jeanie Tse).
 The Masters Gutsman (SonicMega), Bombman (Andrew Decrescenzo), Cutman (Daniel William Clark), Fireman (Hugo Salazar jr.), Iceman (Wayne Chang) and Elecman (Alan Fung), would be used to aid humanity, making the world a better place.
-After the unveiling, Dr. Light has another robot in mind, but doesn't want the assistance of Wiley, which pisses him off immensely.
+After the unveiling, Dr. Light has another robot in mind but doesn't want the assistance of Wiley, which pisses him off immensely.
 So much so that he leaves Light and sets out to plot his revenge, not just against Light but also the world.

 And now on to my review… but I think you know what I'm gonna say right?